 Hidden Movements is a creative development program where up to 10 young dancers across Perth and the Mandurah region will work under the guidance of local dance artist Bernadette Lewis to develop their skills in choreography, improvisation, and performance.
 Hidden Movements places emphasis on performance based learning through a completely unique platform that reduces rehearsal time and increases stage time.
 Dancers will access quick fire, creative decision making through mentoring to devise a short solo work to be presented in a season of three performances.

-In 2019 there will be an opportunity for both Metro and Regional dance artists to participate.
+In 2019 there will be an opportunity for both Metro and Regional dance artists (currently living in the Peel region) to participate.

 Presented by Propel Youth Arts WA for Youth Week WA KickstART Festival 2019 with performances at The State Theatre Centre of WA.

 Presented by the Mandurah Performing Arts Centre as part of the You Are… Festival with performances in MANPAC’s Fishtrap Theatre.

 How does Hidden Movements work?

 To cater specifically to each location, the Metro and Regional programs will run with their own bespoke design.